CERT C AND C++

 The Software Engineering Institute is a research and development centre primarily funded by the U.S. Department of Defence and the Department of Homeland Security.
 The CERT Division at SEI is operated by Carnegie Mellon University and is responsible for publishing the standard.

-IMPLEMENT STATIC ANALYSIS TO ACHIEVE CERT C and CERT C++ COMPLIANCE
+IMPLEMENT STATIC ANALYSIS TO ACHIEVE CERT C and CERT C++ STANDARD COMPLIANCE

 Our static analysis tool, QA-MISRA, ensures automated compliance with the CERT C/C++ coding standards for safety-critical C/C++ code.